Shrestha04/InnateAI_Task/design.md

-The 0.10-score rejections are the dominant real-world failure mode observed, not the vision judgement itself: several small independents have no OSM `image`/`wikimedia_commons` tag and no Mapillary coverage within the search tolerance, so `fit.py::_best_effort_image` has nothing to score them against.
+The 0.10-score rejections are the dominant real-world failure mode observed, not the vision judgement itself: several small independents have no OSM `image`/`wikimedia_commons` tag and no Mapillary coverage within the search tolerance, so `fit.py`'s best-effort image lookup has nothing to score them against.
 That's a coverage gap, not a scoring bug — see §4 for what I'd change (progressively widening the Mapillary search radius, and a further fallback to Google Places/Street View coverage, which the brief itself allows as a source, before rejecting purely on "no image available").